The Roberta Williams Memorial Lecture

 A proud member of the ‘thirty years club’ Roberta undertook almost every possible academic role during her time at City, University of London, including Head of Department, Programme Director, Module Leader, Director of Professional Education, Compass Centre Director, Admissions Tutor, Lecturer, Clinical Tutor, Clinical Supervisor, External Relations and Alumni Officer, Quality Officer, Personal Tutor, Student Research Supervisor and Senator.
 Roberta was a key member of the group of Associate Deans for Education and the City Equality Committee.
 She played a key role in graduation ceremonies, making full use of her perfect diction.

 The range of people who came to her retirement party from across City was a testament to the impact Roberta had on her colleagues and the high regard and affection in which she was held.
 People spoke of her encouragement to others and the high quality of her work.
 Her enthusiasm and great sense of fun together with an amazing eye for detail and commitment to high quality education for health care professionals will never be forgotten.

-This inaugural Memorial Lecture is the first of an annual series to be held in memory of Roberta’s incredible contribution to the School and her work with the students over the thirty-two years she was at City.
+This year's Memorial Lecture is the second of an annual series to be held in memory of Roberta’s incredible contribution to the School and her work with the students over the thirty-two years she was at City.

 The Roberta Williams Memorial Lecture is a public event and is open to all.
 However, we do ask attendees to register online.